 In 2014, Sergey Nazarov and Steve Ellis created a platform called SmartContract which allows smart contracts to come to life by connecting them to external data and widely accepted bank payments.
 This acted as the prelude to what would become Chainlink.

-The first version of Chainlink first emerged on the scene in mid-2017, founded by SmartContract.
+The initial version of Chainlink first emerged in mid-2017, founded by SmartContract.
 Three months later, the Chainlink whitepaper was launched by Navarov and Ellis.
 This was followed by a successful ICO which raised funds equating to $32 million, selling roughly 35% of the max supply of 1 billion LINK, funding the further development of the platform.

 The first thing to understand is that smart contracts need external data in order to do their jobs.
 This makes sense, right?
 Your standard contract clearly specifies what happens when certain conditions are met.
 So what determines whether (and when) those conditions occur?
 Usually, it's some external force that a smart contract simply doesn't know about.

 But what is the difference between centralized and decentralized oracles?
-Chainlink is great because it can be used to provide an 'outside view' to smart contracts... chainlink allows blockchain applications to securely access off-chain resources like traditional APIs, bank payments, and any other resource that's not currently on the blockchain.
+Chainlink is unique because it can be used to provide an 'outside view' to smart contracts.
+The platform allows blockchain applications to securely access off-chain resources like traditional APIs, bank payments, and any other resource that are not currently on the blockchain.

 Chainlink provides the security that developers need to run smart contracts without worrying about whether their favourite API is having problems.
 Chainlink also makes it possible for new data sources to be added to any smart contract which needs them.